AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

   for example.

-We also have a chapter for :ref:`language-independent-tors`, which contains language-independent requirements and testcases, essentially regarding the qualified *output report format*.
+We also have a chapter for :ref:`language-independent-tors`, which contains language-independent requirements and testcases, in particular regarding the qualified *output report format*.
 Some of these requirements are also implicitly validated by the execution of all the coverage checking testcases in other chapters, where specific sections of the report are scanned by the testsuite harness to search for criteria violation messages.

-Downtree, each Testcase is assigned a unique **Testcase Identifier**, computed from its local name (chosen to be representative of its purpose) and position in the chapter/groups hierarchy.
+Each Testcase is assigned a unique **Testcase Identifier**, computed from its local name (chosen to be representative of its purpose) and position in the chapter/groups hierarchy.
 This identifier is denoted as a path with slashes between each intermediate level, for example